Terrible blow where driest winds circling it (8)

 'terrible blow' is the definition.

 'disaster' can be an answer for 'blow' (I've seen this before).
-I am not certain of the 'terrible' bit.
+I'm not sure about the 'terrible' bit.

 'driest winds circling it' is the wordplay.

-'winds' indicates anagramming the letters (the letters wind around).
+'winds' indicates an anagram (the letters wind around).

-'circling' is an insertion indicator (circling can mean going around or containing).
+'circling' means one lot of letters goes inside another (circling can mean going around or containing).

 Can you help me to learn more?